manoelbritto/Google_heat_map/README.md

 # Project: Canada Immigration
 This Project analyzed data from immigration to Canada, in this case, show us the top 3 countries that people come from.
-Moreover, which province they choose to leave when they land in Canada.
+Moreover, which province they choose to live in Canada.

 # Data Set
 I downloaded many data set from Open Canada (https://open.canada.ca/data/en/dataset).
 And they are related to: